How do I set up API Gateway with my own CloudFront distribution?

 For Windows PowerShell, run the following command:

-Note: If you get a status code other than a 200 OK response, check the console to confirm the following:
+Note: If you get a status code other than 200 OK, then check the console to confirm that your API is deployed to your stage.
+Also, confirm that your invoke URL correctly specifies your stage.

 Create a CloudFront web distribution

-3. On the Create Distribution page, for Origin Domain Name, paste your API's invoke URL.
-Then, delete the stage name.
+3. For Origin Domain Name, enter your API invoke URL.
+Then, delete the stage and resource name.

 5. For Minimum Origin SSL Protocol, it's a best practice to choose TLSv1.2.
 Don't choose SSLv3.
 API Gateway doesn't support the SSLv3 protocol.